agricola/Pathfinding/README.md

 How to use:

-    1. Setup a tile and map class that use the IMap and ITile interfaces
+    1. Setup a Tile and TileMap class that use the ITileMap and ITile interfaces

     2. Create an instance of Pathfinder and then run the GetPath method which will give you a Path instance